brilsergei/docker-for-work/README.md

    `alias dc-composer='docker-compose exec --user 1000 php composer`

-   So now you can get Drush help, Composer help or list available commands for Console using:
+   So, now you can get Drush help, Composer help or list available commands for Console using:

    `dc-drush help`